ethereum/ERCs/ERCS/erc-76xx.md

 }
 ```

-Notice that there is no restriction specifying what a deployed contract is, so a deployed contract can be also an IERC6551Account.
+Notice that there is no restriction specifying what a deployed contract is, and a deployed contract can also support IERC6551Account, despite it would be better to deploy an account using the proper registry.

 ## Reference implementation